LaudateCorpus1/ROS-TCP-Connector/com.unity.robotics.message-visualizations/MessageVisualizationsDesign.md

 2. Once a visualizer has been obtained, we have it create an IVisual for the given message.

+3. Recycle the old IVisual (not shown in the diagram, for simplicity) - give the new IVisual the opportunity to reuse data and components from the old one.
+(This step is done for efficiency.
+What this means in practice is that it [steals the existing BasicDrawing and clears its contents](https://github.com/Unity-Technologies/ROS-TCP-Connector/blob/375209334c1dcda093ed22e0bffbadcf81f22cff/com.unity.robotics.message-visualizations/Runtime/Scripts/DrawingVisual.cs#L75).
+This optimization significantly reduces the amount of garbage collection we have to do.)

 3. The visual creates whatever graphical, hud or other elements are necessary.

 4. The visual is stored in the RosTopicState so that it can be cleaned up later if a new message is received, or the user turns off this visualization.